Greater Indianapolis Area Plumbing Services and Products

-A fitting used to join mixed piping i.e. sweat copper to threaded fittings, PVC to cast iron.
+A fitting used to join mixed piping i.e. copper to threaded fittings, PVC to cast iron.

-A method to introduce oxygen into the water to help in removing dissolved gasses like carbon dioxide and oxidizing metals, such as iron that contribute to foul odors or unpleasant taste.
+A method to introduce oxygen into the water which helps remove dissolved gasses like carbon dioxide and oxidizing metals, such as iron, that contribute to foul odors or unpleasant taste.

 Angle Stop or Angle Valve

-The overflow of water usually combined with waste from a plumbing fixture caused by a blockage in the fixture drain or the waste line servicing the plumbing fixture.
+The overflow of wastewater from a plumbing fixture caused by a blockage in the fixture drain or the waste line servicing the plumbing fixture.

 A drain that discharges water into a waste drain system or into the ground through a channel.
 Sump pump drains are one example of a discharge drain.

-The water pressure exerted by gravity (2.31 feet of height means/delivers one pound of head).
-Also, slang for toilet.
+The water pressure exerted by gravity.
+For every 2.31 feet of height, one pound of head is delivered.

-Using special equipment to blast high-pressure water in order to clean out build-up or blockages from clogged or slow sewage lines.
+Using special equipment to blast high-pressure water to clean out build-up or blockages from clogged or slow sewage lines.

 Generally a more stylish toilet, the toilet tank and bowl are not separate, but make one single fixture.
 They are less common and usually more expensive.

-A clay-like material used to seal fixture bases, joints, and other areas that may be exposed to unpressurized water.
+A compound used to seal fixture bases, joints, and other plumbing components that can be exposed to unpressurized water.

 Power Flush System

-Typically found in business or commercial settings, this type of power assisted flushing system compresses water to provide a pressurized flush as opposed to a gravity flush.
+Typically found in business or commercial settings, this type of pressure-assisted flushing system compresses water to provide a pressurized flush as opposed to a gravity flush.

-Refers to the length of a pipe from the fixture to the drain
+Refers to the length of a pipe from the floor or wall to the drain.

-An underground holding tank for an onsite small scale sewage treatment system that serves a home that does not have a connection to the local city or county sewage pipes.
+An underground holding tank for an onsite small-scale sewage treatment system serving a home that does not have a connection to the local city or county sewage pipes.
 The term “septic” refers to the anaerobic bacteria that live in the tank and decompose the waste discharged into the tank.

-Valve used to shut offer the water supply for a sink or toilet (usually found underneath).
+Valve used to turn off the water supply for a sink or toilet (usually found underneath), or the main water supply to the home (main shutoff valve).
 May also be called supply stop or straight stop.